Taxes

 How to use Glacier - For students who did not work on campus

-Individuals who did not have a Glacier account through the University of Wisconsin during 2021 may request access to GTP to prepare a federal tax return.
+Individuals who did not have a Glacier account through the University of Wisconsin may request access to GTP to prepare a federal tax return.
 For further details on the request click here.

-Federal tax returns (Forms 1040NR or 1040NR-EZ), Form 8843, and state tax returns should not be submitted to the University of Wisconsin.
+Federal tax returns (Form 1040NR), Form 8843, and state tax returns should not be submitted to the University of Wisconsin.

 Individuals with questions while preparing their tax return through GTP should contact the GTP support team.
 Help links are available on all pages within the GTP website.
 Individuals who do not wish to use GTP to prepare their federal income tax return may obtain tax forms and more information directly from the Internal Revenue Service (IRS) website.
 For students with disabilities, please see the tax forms in a more accessible format on the IRS website.